Transitioning to College

 The study also highlighted that although 76% of the cases they reviewed were deemed to require on-going support following discharge from CAMHS, less than a third were referred.
 There can be many reasons for this including the students themselves not wanting to be referred.
 However, bearing in mind the many changes and stresses which can arise with starting college it is very important to consider a transfer of care to an adult service regardless of where you are living.
 This may involve parents having to advocate on their child’s behalf.

 Those with ADHD where least likely to be referred to AMHS despite research showing that up to 60% of children diagnosed with ADHD continue to meet diagnostic criteria in adulthood.
 The ability to concentrate and manage your everyday routine is a necessity in a students’ everyday life if they are to have the best chance of reaching their potential.
-For more information on this research, please see here.
+For more information on this research, please visit the link below:

 Transitioning or changing AMHS